josiasmontag/laravel-email-verification/README.md

 ## Introduction

 The Laravel Email Verification package is built for Laravel 5.4 to easily handle a user verification and validate the e-mail.
-It is inspired by Laravel's 5.5 [crypto-based password reset functionality](https://github.com/laravel/framework/pull/17499) and the [email verification package by jrean](https://github.com/jrean/laravel-user-verification).
+It is inspired by [crypto-based password resets](https://github.com/laravel/framework/pull/17499) and the [email verification package by jrean](https://github.com/jrean/laravel-user-verification).

 - [x] Crypto-based email verification.
 No need to store a temporary token in the database!
 - [x] Event based: No need to override your `register()` method.